Hosting and Attending Courses FAQ

 How will the course be advertised?

 After a course is scheduled with your agency, we’ll create a brochure for the course that your department can send out to nearby departments and other agencies.
-We at Forensic Pieces will also be posting the course on our website, the IAI and FDIAI websites, and sending out newsletters advertising the course.
+We at Forensic Pieces will also be posting the course on our website, the IAI and state divisions of the IAI websites, as well as sending out newsletters to all of our contacts in efforts to advertise the course.
+It is important that the host agency helps to get the word out to as many local agencies as possible to help ensure the success of reaching the course minimum.

 Attending a Course

-We recommend registering for courses as soon as possible as space can be limited, and being on the roster means you will receive any important updates and alerts regarding the course.
+We recommend registering for courses as soon as possible as space can be limited and courses that are not full 30-60 days out run the risk of cancellation due to low enrollment.
+Additionally being on the roster complete with direct contact information means you will receive any important updates and alerts regarding the course.
 However, you can register for a course up until one week before its start date.

 What if I need an invoice?